Wood Burning Guide - which wood is best for logs?

 Burns well with a pleasant smell.

-It burns well if seasoned properly.
+It burns slowly even when seasoned properly.
 Little flame, can spark.

 One of the best.
 It burns slowly and produces lots of heat.